MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 1. Access to the environment Dynamics 365 Remote Assist is installed in, with the **Remote Assist - Administrator** security role assigned to you.

 > [!Note]
-> Calls Dashboard is available in all CDS regions except for GCC, GCCHigh, FRA, UAE, GER, and ZAF.
+> Calls dashboard is available in all Microsoft Dataverse regions except for GCC, GCC High, FRA, UAE, GER, and ZAF.

 ## Enabling the calls dashboard